Udanoceratops: Skull and dentition

 The skull of Udanoceratops is considerably larger, both in general size and in height, than that of other leptoceratopsids and protoceratopsids.
 Kurzanov noted that its skull, which measured 60–70 cm in length, was roughly half as long again as that of the North American Montanoceratops, the second-largest leptoceratopsid.
-Among the ceratopsians discussed by Kurzanov, Leptoceratops was found to be the most similar, though there remain significant differences between the two.
+Among the ceratopsians discussed by Kurzanov, Udanoceratops was found to be most similar to Leptoceratops, though significant differences between the two were noted.
 The skull of Udanoceratops was significantly taller, especially around the area of the rostral bone.
-The rostral itself was very high and narrow, with a process on its posterior (rear) portion which was very long, and covered roughly two-thirds of the lower margin of the premaxilla.
+The rostral itself was very high and narrow, with a process on its posterior (rear) portion which was very long, covering roughly two-thirds of the lower margin of the premaxilla.
 The premaxillary bones of Udanoceratops were completely toothless, unlike the contemporary Protoceratops.
 The nasal cavity was larger than in protoceratopsids, and the nasal bones themselves were considerably more robust.
 Udanoceratops' jugal bones were long and low, and were oriented almost horizontally.
 While many ceratopsians have an additional bone on each jugal, called the epijugal, this structure was apparently absent in Udanoceratops; the same is seen in some juvenile specimens of Protoceratops.
 Rather, there was a small, roughly textured projection where it would have otherwise sat.
 A cornified area would have extended from the jugals to the quadratojugals, supported in part by this projection, which would have been covered in a sheath of keratin.
 Unlike many other ceratopsians, where either a full horn or a slight tubercule was present on the nasal bones, at least the dorsal (top) portions of Udanoceratops' nasals appear to have sported nothing at all, as the bone texture is completely smooth there.
 A rough cornified area appears to have run along the anterior portion of the nasal bones, connecting to a similar patch on an ascending branch at the anterior (front) part of the premaxillae.
 While much of the posterior portion of the skull has not been preserved, the shape of the lower temporal fossa suggests that Udanoceratops may have had a slightly longer frill than that observed in Leptoceratops, though it would have still been small.